-The Covid-19 has led many companies to reinvent their practices, by adopting telework.
+The Covid-19 has led many companies to reinvent their practices by adopting telework, enhancing corporate culture in remote work.
 This can be an opportunity for them to refocus their corporate culture.
 Is it still well put forward?
 How to take care of it while working at home?

 Ask a recruiter, he will invariably tell you that the company he represents has their own clean and original culture.
 But ask him to define this culture and you will quickly notice that everyone has a very different idea of what their corporate culture is.